editadzaferagic/data-science-portfolio/product-classification-ml/README.md

 * Analyzed a dataset of 30,000+ products
 * Cleaned and preprocessed text data
-* Applied feature engineering techniques on product titles
+* Applied feature engineering on product titles
 * Trained and evaluated multiple machine learning models
 * Selected and saved the best-performing model
 * Built an interactive prediction system for real-time classification